 The F4F programme is implemented through 3 phases integrating harmonized strategic activities :

-- Launch: During the first phase of the program launch, national projects are harmonized with the Global Programme.
+- Launch: During the first phase of the programme launch, national projects are harmonized with the Global Programme.

 - Implementation and consolidation: Presentation of the diagnosis of the local food system and the local development planning tool, strategically adapted to the food security context of each country.

-- Progressive withdrawal and restructuration: Transition towards a progressive withdrawal or program restructuring to expand its operations.
+- Progressive withdrawal and restructuring: Transition towards a progressive withdrawal or programme restructuring to expand its operations.
 During this phase we expect at least a minimum of technical assistance from UNCDF and consolidating mechanisms will be available at the national level to continue the fundings.